Sollathaan Ninaikkiren: Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Vaali.
+The title song is based on Keeravani raga.

 Release and reception

 Sollathaan Ninaikkiren was released on 7 December 1973.
 Ananda Vikatan, in a review dated 30 December 1973, positively reviewed the film for Balachander's writing and the cast performances.
-Kanthan of Kalki also liked the film.
+Kanthan of Kalki also gave the film a positive review.
+Navamani praised acting, dialogues and direction.
 The film was remade in Telugu as Ammayilu Jagratha.
 Balachander remade the film in Kannada as Sundara Swapnagalu.

 Legacy

-The title of the film inspired a television series of same name, also produced by K. Balachander for Zee Tamil.
+The title of the film inspired a television series of same name, produced by K. Balachander for Zee Tamil.